 I am a PhD Candidate in American Government at Georgetown University.

 My dissertation, “The Tea Party: A Party within a Party” describes the Tea Party’s strategy as one of a party within a party, and focuses on the role of activists in shaping this strategy.
-Chapters focus on the questions: who is the Tea Party?
+Chapters focus on the questions: what is the Tea Party’s network?
 What is the Tea Party’s ideology?
 And why not the GOP?
 Throughout, I engage with the broader question of how ideological social movements shape and interact with political parties.
 For more information, see the “research” page.

 Contact me at: rb459[asperand]georgetown[dot]edu